gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Small code fix

 = 1.7.5 / 06.02.2018 =
- * Hotfix of applying cell styles to table
+ * Hotfix of applying cell styles to the table
- * Fix of exporting table to PDF in admin area
+ * Fix of exporting the table to PDF in the admin area
  * Minor issues fix

 = 1.7.4 / 05.02.2018 =